- Rank:

 The American Legion Post in Warner, New Hampshire, also bears his name.

-Sources: The Union Leader of Manchester, New Hampshire; the U.S. Naval Academy yearbook; the American Legion, Cow Hampshire history blog.
-Yearbook photograph.
+Sources: The Union Leader of Manchester, New Hampshire; the U.S. Naval Academy yearbook; the American Legion, Cow Hampshire history blog; Navy enlistment records; brothers’ obituaries; yearbook photograph.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.